 Finally, if you have a pretty solid idea of what you want to major in when you go to college, it's a good idea to focus on that subject area.
 When you tell a college admissions officer you want to go to their for their excellent physics program, a sub-par science score on your ACT will not look good.
 Of course, you might not have any idea what you want to major in until you've been in a college for a semester or two, in which case this strategy won't really help you.

-For more information on preparing for college, take a look at the links on the next page.
+For more information on preparing for college, take a look at the links below.